-Health advisory for Wayside Park of Fort Walton Beach.
+Health advisory is issued for Garnier’s, Liza Jackson and Marler Parks of Fort Walton Beach and Lincoln Park of Valparaiso.
 The health advisories are based on the U.S. Environmental Protection Agency’s recommended standards for enterococci.
 This should be considered a potential health risk to the bathing public.

 If you have questions, contact DOH-Okaloosa at (850) 833-9247 or (850) 689-7859.
 You can also visit www.HealthyOkaloosa.com and click the “Healthy Beaches” link to be taken to a list of Okaloosa County’s Healthy Beaches sites, sampling results and maps.

 The department, nationally accredited by the Public Health Accreditation Board, works to protect, promote and improve the health of all people in Florida through integrated state, county and community efforts.